oroinc/documentation/user/back-office/system/frontend-menus/overview.rst

 An **oro_customer_menu** is a storefront menu that defines what options the Account section of the user menu is populated with.

 .. image:: /user/img/system/frontend_menu/AccMenu.png
+   :alt: A sample of the oro_customer_menu in the storefront

 .. include:: /include/include-images.rst
    :start-after: begin